Exove/vvv-timber-site-template/README.md

 - It makes it easier to start new sites on the same VVV install;
 - it makes plugin installation effortless with `composer.json` and includes a couple of plugin dependencies that are useful for theme development;
-- it structures the project conveniently so that all the stuff related to one project would end up in the same place;
+- it structures the project conveniently so that all the stuff related to one project ends up in the same place.
+It helps to separate stuff from multiple projects running in the same VM;
-- all the unrelated files get ignored by default ([you define what is whitelisted](https://salferrarello.com/wordpress-gitignore/)).
+- all the unrelated files get ignored by default in the included `.gitignore` ([you define what is whitelisted](https://salferrarello.com/wordpress-gitignore/)).
 So no logs or db files checked out accidentally;
 - by default it installs [a boilerplate theme](https://github.com/certainlyakey/timber-boilerplate) optimised for modern, highly automated, component-enabled, DRY development driven by Twig templates.
 See more information in the repo of the theme.

 ## Installation